vobi-io/realm-env/README.md

 # Realm Env

-Realm Env package builds realm functions/triggers on multiple environments.
+Realm Env package builds MongoDB Realm functions/triggers on multiple environments.
 Main purpose of this function is to avoid writing same function twice for development/staging/production environments.